 It lends a little more perspective to the vast majority of people who don’t understand what it is to be in such an industry.
 And that’s just one of the charities.
 As you can imagine, there are many that directly support industry workers in a similar light.

 When Negroni Week concludes on the 30th, it’s important to remember that charity shouldn’t.
 Pop onto the Negroni Week website and look for participating establishments near you.
-Get your self a Negroni, have a sip, and ask your bartender what causes they’re passionate about supporting.
+Get your self a Negroni, a green tea shot, or a chocolate vodka and have a sip, and ask your bartender what causes they’re passionate about supporting.